cmu-sei/crucible/docs/gallery/index.md

 4. From the options, select the desired **Collection**.
 5. Click **Save**.

-If necessary, a card can be deleted by cliking on the **Trash Icon** next to the desired card.
+If necessary, a card can be deleted by clicking on the **Trash Icon** next to the desired card.

-In the same way, a card can be edited by cliking on the **Edit Icon** next to the desired card.
+In the same way, a card can be edited by clicking on the **Edit Icon** next to the desired card.

 ### Articles